AdobeDocs/commerce-php/src/pages/developer/cli-commands/naming-guidelines.md

 An option can also have a one-letter shortcut as an alternative to its full name.
 Enable shortcuts for often-used options or if it's easy to determine what the shortcut means.
 Usually it makes sense to enable shortcuts for options similar to the ones used in widely-used commands (for example, `-f` for `--force`, `-v` for `--verbose`, `-h` for `--help`).

+#### Format

-#### Format: single word or a compound word separated with a dash or hyphen character.
+The format for command options is a single word or a compound word separated with a dash or hyphen character.

-For example,
+#### Examples

 ```bash
 bin/magento dev:theme:create --parent=Magento/luma frontend arg1 arg2